Soldier of Fortune II: Double Helix: Gameplay

 Soldier of Fortune II is a shooter game played from the first-person perspective.
 In the campaign, the player must complete a series of levels that encompass Soldier of Fortune IIs storyline, reprising their role as special operative John Mullins from the first installment.
 Its campaign can be experienced through four levels of difficulty: Amateur, Gun for Hire, Consultant, and Soldier of Fortune.
 Alternatively, players can select the Random Missions Generator to create levels with unique parameters.
 Following the gameplay formula of its predecessor, Soldier of Fortune II primarily revolves around run and gun tactics, but also includes segments focused on stealth and vehicular combat.
 The status of Mullins' health is indicated by the heads-up display (HUD).
 Health packs and armor can be found at different parts of the game or on downed enemies, allowing the player to sustain more damage.

 Gunfights are a major mechanic of Soldier of Fortune II.
 As players progress through the story, they earn access to various new weapons and equipment, some dropped by downed enemies; these include several different rifles, machine guns, shotguns, sniper rifles, handguns, and explosives.
 Players may also customize most of their weapons with special firearm modifications.
 Such modifications alter the rate of fire or add attachments like silencers, bayonets, and grenade launchers.
 Mullins carries a toolkit and can use it to interact with the environment—disabling trip wires, picking locks, and cutting power lines among other actions.

 Multiplayer

 In multiplayer mode, there are five gametypes: Capture the Flag, Infiltration, Team Deathmatch, Deathmatch and Elimination.
 The Gold Edition of the game adds an extra gametype: Demolition, bringing the number of gametypes in the game to six.
+In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until April 15, 2010.
+Soldier of Fortune II is now playable online again on the replacement Xbox Live servers called Insignia.